 - Visit a mechanic.
 Get written estimates for any vehicle damage.

-- Schedule follow-up doctors visits.
+- Schedule follow-up doctor visits.
 Many injuries require ongoing care.
 This may include rehabilitation and/or therapy.
 Do not neglect your follow-up medical treatment.
 Show up for each appointment if at all possible.

 - Contact an attorney as soon as possible.
 Auto accidents are complex legal events.
-Studies show that victims who are represented by experienced lawyers recover substantially more money on average than those who are not.
-While outcomes are never guaranteed, the Fort Myers truck accident lawyers at Viles & Beckman, LLC can make a meaningful difference in your case.
-The sooner you call us, the sooner we can start defending your rights and shouldering the stress of negotiation on your behalf.
-We want to help.
+Studies show that victims who experienced lawyers represent recover substantially more money on average than those who are not.

-If you have been hurt in a commercial trucking accident in Southwest Florida — or if you’ve lost someone you love — you may be entitled to substantial financial compensation.
-We want to help.
-Please contact us online or call (239) 334-3933 to schedule a free case evaluation with our Fort Myers auto accident lawyers today.
+If you have been hurt in a commercial trucking accident in Southwest Florida—or if you’ve lost someone you love—you may be entitled to substantial financial compensation.
+We want to help you recover financially so that you can get back to living your life.